OpenStickCommunity/GP2040-CE/docs/add-ons/analogmod.md

 ## Rotate
 Rotate 1 and Rotate 2 buttons, when pressed with directional buttons, adjust the analog values.
-Both Rotate 1 & 2 will make analog sticks rotate clockwise.
+Both Rotate 1 and Rotate 2 will make analog sticks rotate clockwise.
+Pressing Rotate 1 and Rotate 2 simultaneously with Left Stick will have no impact.
-Pressing Rotate 1 and Rotate 2 simultaneously with Right Stick will function as the D-Pad.
+Pressing Rotate 1 and Rotate 2 simultaneously with Right Stick will make it function as the D-Pad.
 * `Rotate 1 Pin` - The GPIO pin used for the Rotate 1 (Clockwise Rotation).
 * `Rotate 2 Pin` - The GPIO pin used for the Rotate 2 (Clockwise Rotation).
 * `Rotate 1 Degree for Left Stick` - Clockwise rotate degree for Left Stick when Pressing Rotate 1